 Cambridge is in eastern England, just over sixty miles north of the capital and within the county of Cambridgeshire.
 The Cambridge population of around 130,000 belong to what is known as Cambridgeshire’s ‘county town’.

 However, some may know the city mainly for the famous University of Cambridge.
 Not only is it the fourth oldest institution globally, but it is also ranks in the top three best performing universities in the world.
-Therefore, there is a lot of Cambridge student accommodation on offer in the city.

 Although Cambridge welcomes around seven million tourists each year, because the city is so flat, Cambridge has a high level of cycle use, meaning that car pollution and congestion is not that high.
 There is a wealth of cycle hire shops available, particularly in the heart of the city.
 Furthermore, the city has over 80 miles of cycle lanes and routes to explore.

 There are also other modes of transport to use though.
 Central Cambridge has five Park & Ride sites available and buses provide excellent access to all areas of the city.
 There’s even a local and reliable car hire system too.
-Ultimately, there are a vast amount of travel options available to guests staying in corporate apartments in Cambridge city centre.

 Despite having a population of a little over 120,000, Cambridge still welcomes about 5.3 million tourist visitors each year.
 It is clear over the last decade that the city has become a regular destination for business travellers requiring corporate accommodation.